ibmtjbot/node-tjbotlib/README.md

 ## tjbot (hardware, config, credentials)

-Returns a tjbot object instace that can be used to control the various hardware addons (e.g. microphone, speaker, led, servo arm etc) and exposes some additional helper functions.
+Returns a tjbot object instance that can be used to control the various hardware add-ons (e.g. microphone, speaker, led, servo arm, etc) and exposes some additional helper functions.

 - hardware - JSON containing a strings for the various hardware components you would like access to.
 Valid options are `led`, `microphone`, `speaker`, `servo`, `camera`